 There are over 30 chemical compounds in the calendula flowers, including bioactive compounds terpenoids and terpenes, carotenoids, flavonoids, polyphenols, and coumarins.
 The various scientific studies conducted over the recent years and decades using different types of calendula flower extracts show that calendula helps heal the skin and wounds via the following 6 powerful mechanisms.
 And it does so without harmful side effects!

 Calendula quickly and effectively eliminates the number of microbes in and around the wound.
 This speeds up the healing time of the wound because it decreases inflammation at the site.
-Due to this action, it also prevents or minimizes scarring.
+This action, it also prevents or minimizes scarring.

 In just one of many studies, the flower extract of calendula inhibited the growth of gram-positive and gram-negative bacteria and various fungal strains.